konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/SQL Interview Questions.md

 ```
 The query will return the count of each distinct city.

+- Group By are used to aggregate unique values which can be a single column or combination of multiple columns resulting in uniqueness
+- Any column in the SELECT statement that is not within an aggregator must be in the GROUP BY clause
+- The order of column names in GROUP BY clause doesn’t matter, the results will be the same regardless
+- As with ORDER BY, we can substitute numbers for column names in the GROUP BY clause

-__Note__: To find the unique records in atable we can use group by instead of distinct.
+__Note__: To find the unique records in a table we can use group by instead of distinct.

 ### 8. Explain order by clause ?
 __Order by__ clause is used to sort the final output result data set.
 It always comes at the end of slect statement.
 We can use column alias and column numbers in order by clause.
 When we are dealing with multiple columns we can sort both of them in ascending and descending order.